INTRODUCTION AND PURPOSE

 Nominated Whistleblower Protection Officer

-Where reporting within the Whistleblower’s normal reporting channels (ie. to their immediate leader or supervisor) is not desirable or appropriate, the Whistleblower may report instances of, or suspicions of, Misconduct to the Internal Whistleblower Protection Officer.
+Where reporting within the Whistleblower’s normal reporting channels (ie. to their immediate leader or supervisor) is not desirable or appropriate, the Whistleblower may report instances of, or suspicions of, Misconduct to the Internal Whistleblower Protection Officers.

-Internal Whistleblower Protection Officer: Paul Hutchinson
+Internal Whistleblower Protection Officer: Fay Barker and Nathan Spicer

 All reports of Misconduct made under this Policy will be assessed and investigated.